EldonGabriel/eldongabriel.github.io/_experience/networking.md

 ## Network Architecture & Security

-Designing and analyzing network topologies with a focus on segmentation, secure communication, and resilient enterprise infrastructure.
+Design and evaluation of network structures with a focus on segmentation, secure communication, and reducing attack surface across enterprise environments.

 ### 🏗️ Network Design & Secure Infrastructure